A Leap Of Faith And Finding Paul McCartney In A BathroomFeb 01, 2023

 Joshua Grange is a touring and studio musician, record producer, and songwriter for legendary artists k.d. lang, Lucinda Williams, Beck, Dwight Yoakam, Sheryl Crow, The Dixie Chicks and many others.
 His unique music education site The Echo Guild teaches people to unlock their creative potential by using their greatest asset—their individuality.
 His new course: Creative Music Theory I teaches anyone to write and improvise their own unique music.
 For your free creativity pack, sign up below ⬇︎

-You get The Kordia virtual instrument, The Reflector Deck inspiration machine, and the Creative Music Theory Course - yours free!
+You get The Kordia virtual instrument, a trial of The Creative Music Course, and the EchoEcho Newsletter with free lessons and creativity tips - yours free!